FlyingPig69/YAAT/README.md

 You can send different tokens to the same address as long as it's on a different row.

 **Step 2**

+Open YAAT.py in your python editor of choice.

 Edit config: